jax-ml/ml_dtypes/README.md

  * NaNs: Supported with sign bit set to 1, exponent bits and mantissa bits set to all 0s - `0b10000000`
  * denormals when exponent is 0

-## `int4` and `uint4`
+## `int2`, `int4`, `uint2` and `uint4`

-4-bit integer types, where each element is represented unpacked (i.e., padded up to a byte in memory).
+2 and 4-bit integer types, where each element is represented unpacked (i.e., padded up to a byte in memory).

 NumPy does not support types smaller than a single byte.
 For example, the distance between adjacent elements in an array (`.strides`) is expressed in bytes.
 Relaxing this restriction would be a considerable engineering project.
-The `int4` and `uint4` types therefore use an unpacked representation, where each element of the array is padded up to a byte in memory.
+These types therefore use an unpacked representation, where each element of the array is padded up to a byte in memory.
 The lower four bits of each byte contain the representation of the number, whereas the upper four bits are ignored.